 Watch here a video of then-Archbishop Suheil and the Archbishop of Canterbury visiting St. Peter’s in May of 2017:

-Video of Archbishop Suheil and the Archbishop of Canterbury at St. Peter’s, Jaffa
+Video of then-Archbishop Suheil and the Archbishop of Canterbury at St. Peter’s, Jaffa

 St. Peter’s Restoration Project

-The Diocese of Jerusalem is currently in the process of renovating St. Peter’s, along with a nearby apartment for Fr. and Mrs. Cable.
-Especially in view of the economic challenges springing from the wake of the Coronavirus pandemic, contributions towards this $300,000 project would be most welcome.
+The Diocese of Jerusalem is currently in the process of renovating St. Peter’s.
+Especially in view of the economic challenges springing from the wake of the Coronavirus pandemic and war in Ukraine, contributions towards this $300,000 project would be most welcome.

 How to Donate